-While planning this post for Tiruvadhirai (which this year, 2020, falls on 10th Jan, I recollected a recent conversation with my daughter Lakshmi, wherein she mentioned that though she makes the Thiruvathirai Kali and kozhambu every year, she is not all that fond of it.
+While planning this post for Tiruvadhirai (celebrated this Margazhi on 30th December 2020), I recollected a recent conversation with my daughter Lakshmi, wherein she mentioned that though she makes the Thiruvathirai Kali and kozhambu every year, she is not all that fond of it.
 I think this is because kali can turn out into a lumpy or a mushy dark brown concoction with very little flavour, unlike the Sakkarai Pongal which is aromatic and has a lovely texture.
 The Thiruvathirai Kali can however be really tasty when made to the right consistency and flavoured with cardamom and a generous portion of ghee.
 What really makes the difference to the taste, IMO, is the contrasting hot well spiced ezhukari kootu.
 The two are made for each other and bring out each others flavours.

 The original Thiruvathirai kali was simple and probably did not have ghee, cardamom, coconut or cashew nuts, as you can read from story below on the mythological origin of this dish.
 Adding these items however, does make for a very tasty treat indeed.
 I have a cashew allergy and have not put these nuts in the kali I prepared for this post, but have included them in the recipe below for your reference.